pantaleone-ai/agent-scripts/docs/RELEASING-MAC.md

    - Confirm every bullet from the changelog is present; nothing extra.
 5) Push tags/commits once appcast and release notes are correct.
 6) After verifying GitHub uploads, delete local release artifacts (ZIP/DMG/dSYM archives) from the repo workspace—do not leave binaries checked out or staged.
 Keep only committed source/doc changes.
+7) Post-release bookkeeping: edit `CHANGELOG.md` to add `Unreleased` plus the next patch version header (e.g., if 0.5.3 shipped, add `0.5.4 — Unreleased`) so upcoming changes have a landing spot.

 ## Verification (Definition of Done)
 - Download the published artifact, install via `ditto`, launch, and verify: